Katherine Faber

-Katherine T. Faber is an American materials scientist and engineer and is the Simon Ramo Professor of Materials Science at the California Institute of Technology (Caltech).
-Currently, Faber is the faculty representative for the Materials Science option at Caltech and is an adjunct Professor of Materials Science and Engineering at the McCormick School of Engineering and Applied Science at Northwestern University.
-She is co-founder and co-director of the Northwestern University/Art Institute of Chicago Center for Scientific Studies in the Arts (NU-ACCESS).
+Katherine Theresa Faber is an American materials scientist and one of the world's foremost experts in ceramic engineering, material strengthening, and ultra-high temperature materials.
+Faber is the Simon Ramo Professor of Materials Science at the California Institute of Technology (Caltech).
+She was previously the Walter P. Murphy Professor and department chair of Materials Science and Engineering at the McCormick School of Engineering at Northwestern University.

-Faber is a world expert in the study of mechanical behavior and material strengthening, and has been recognized for her work in the fracture mechanics of brittle materials and energy-related ceramics and composites.
+Faber is known for her work in the fracture mechanics of brittle materials and energy-related ceramics and composites, including the Faber-Evans model of crack deflection, which is named after her research discoveries.
 Her research encompasses a broad range of topics, from ceramics for thermal and environmental barrier coatings in power generation components to porous solids for filters and flow in medical applications.
-She oversees a number of collaborative endeavors, including projects with NASA's Jet Propulsion Laboratory, and polymer-related research with Professor Julia A. Kornfield.
+Faber is the co-founder and previous co-director of the Center for Scientific Studies in the Arts and also oversees a number of collaborative endeavors, especially with NASA's Jet Propulsion Laboratory.

 Biography

 Early life and education

-Faber was the youngest daughter of an aspiring aeronautical engineer whose education was halted by the Great Depression.
-As the only one of her siblings who had an interest in the sciences, she was encouraged by her father to pursue an education in engineering.
-Faber eventually obtained her Bachelor of Science in Ceramic Engineering at the New York State College of Ceramics within Alfred University (1975).
-She completed her Master of Science in Ceramic Science at Penn State University (1978), after which she worked for a year as a development engineer for The Carborundum Company in Niagara Falls, New York, on the development of silicon carbide for high performance applications such as engines.
-Following her year in industry, Faber decided to pursue a Ph.D. in Materials Science at the University of California, Berkeley, which she completed in 1982.
+Faber was uniquely fascinated by science from a young age, and her father in particular was supportive of her working toward a higher education in engineering.
+An initial interest in chemistry evolved to an appreciation for ceramic engineering after Faber recognized its potential in solving many engineering problems.
+Faber obtained her Bachelor of Science in Ceramic Engineering at the New York State College of Ceramics within Alfred University (1975).
+She later completed her Master of Science in Ceramic Science at Penn State University (1978) where she studied phase separation in glasses with Professor Guy Rindone.
+After graduating with her MS, she worked for a year as a development engineer for The Carborundum Company in Niagara Falls, New York, on the development of silicon carbide for high performance applications such as engines.
+Following her year in industry, Faber decided to pursue a PhD in Materials Science at the University of California, Berkeley, which she completed in 1982.